PEACE OF MIND

 Antarctica & Arctic

 A popular journey highlighting the best that Patagonia has to offer.
 Discover untamed beauty and enjoy a cruise around Tierra del Fuego.

 Destinations > Chile > Patagonia & Chilean Fjords

-Seven nights hotel accommodation, four nights cruise accommodation, meals as indicated, sightseeing with a local English speaking guide.
+Seven nights hotel accommodation, four nights cruise accommodation, meals as indicated and sightseeing with a local English speaking guide.

 Patagonia is nature at its most pristine, a land of contrast offering an incredible array of natural sights and wonders.
 Discover the wild untamed beauty of ice blue glaciers and fjords and of beautiful snowcapped mountains, glittering lakes and sweeping expanses.
 Voyage to the end of the earth aboard a ship ideally suited for exploring the waters around Tierra del Fuego.